 -it involves learning webs…you may start with a particular topic but may soon find yourself immersed in a connected topic.

--it encourages exploration of hobbies, personal interest, and passions.
+-it encourages the exploration of hobbies, personal interests, and passions.

 -academic subjects are integrated together rather than segmented (read below for further info regarding our math and reading).

 Simply ask your child “what are you interested in learning ?”
 My kids usually come up with several topics for one month.
 And many times the topics they choose to lead another, and so on (learning webs).
 I make a list and then I help them find the resources they need to learn about the chosen topics.
 We utilize everything and anything including books, unit studies, lapbooks, websites, videos, classes, kits, field trips, volunteering, etc.

 For keeping track of historical events we utilize a timeline book.
 Since neither of my children read or write on their own fully yet we read our books together as a family and also complete unit studies/lapbooks together.
 I would like to also note that this way of homeschooling is virtually FREE.